lukaszmadrzynski/Website-Update/content/pages/about-us.md

         title: Promoting Cultural Preservation
         tagline: ''
         subtitle: ''
-        text: |
+        text: >
-          Learn from the tutorial and build your first awesome Netlify site.
+          We strive to create meaningful interactions that respect and celebrate the diverse cultures of Yunnan, including the unique traditions found in Lijiang and Tibetan Shangri-La.
         image:
           type: ImageBlock
           url: /images/abstract-feature3.svg